Lau36/Lau36/README.md

 Hi  👋

-My names is laura Jaimes and i'm a systems engineering student at universidad del valle.
+I'm a systems engineering student at universidad del valle.

 <!--